 Meet Our Raptors

-Altair – Bald Eagle
+Aquila – Bald Eagle

 The Bald Eagle dwarfs most other raptors, including the Turkey Vulture and Red-tailed Hawk.
 It has a heavy body, large head, and long, hooked bill.
 In flight, a Bald Eagle holds its broad wings flat like a board.
 Adult Bald Eagles have white heads and tails with dark brown bodies and wings.
 Their legs and bills are bright yellow.
 Immature birds have mostly dark heads and tails; their brown wings and bodies are mottled with white in varying amounts.
 Young birds attain adult plumage in about five years.
 Their nests can be 8-9 feet across and weigh over a ton.
 Bald Eagles scavenge many meals by harassing other birds or by eating carrion or garbage.
 They eat mainly fish, but also hunt mammals, gulls, and waterfowl.
 Look for Bald Eagles near lakes, reservoirs, rivers, marshes, and coasts.

-Roy was named by Hamilton Telecommunications.
+Aquila was named by Hamilton Telecommunications.

 Roy – Swainson’s Hawk